rasbt/rasbt/README.md

 and I am a machine learning and AI researcher with a strong passion for education!

-- ⚡️ As Lead AI Educator at Grid.ai and PyTorch Lightning, I am excited about making AI & deep learning more accessible and teaching people how to utilize AI & deep learning at scale .
+- ⚡️ As Lead AI Educator at Grid.ai and PyTorch Lightning, I am excited about making AI & deep learning more accessible and teaching people how to utilize AI & deep learning at scale.

 - 🎓 I am also an Assistant Professor of Statistics at the University of Wisconsin-Madison, focusing on deep learning and machine learning research.
 Have a look at my [research projects](https://sebastianraschka.com/publications/) if you'd like to find out more.